 This is the heart of the agave plant from which tequila is produced and it shows itself after its spiky leaves are taken off.

 The geographical origin of the drink is what distinguishes it from all other liqueurs that use agave in the world.
-It also means that the Tequila Regulatory Council (CRT) can hold strict regulations over its production.
+It also means that the Tequila Regulatory Council (TRC) can hold strict regulations over its production.

 You can make agave-based spirits anywhere in the world.
 But if it doesn’t originate from one of those five areas, then it’s not considered to be tequila.